 Promising Present Day Storyline

 The present-day storyline shows promise for our new protagonist by providing a taste of what’s to come in later instalments.
 It has also left many questions unanswered that have been lingering since the end of Syndicate.
 We get an insight into Layla’s passion to discover the hidden truths behind Abstergo’s history, although her background remains enigmatic.
-Vague information about her involvement with Abstergo is shown in emails and files accessible through her laptop.
+You can find vague information about her involvement with Abstergo in emails and files accessible through her laptop.
 Layla’s character development will need further development in later instalments if they wish for us to warm to her.
 Before Layla, the last personified protagonist was Desmond Miles whom departed in 2012’s Assassin’s Creed III, with mixed views.
 Having a playable protagonist again puts more control back into the hands of the player during the present day campaign.

 There is no official conclusion to this chapter, your only options to free roam or return to the animus.
 This made it a bit anti-climactic, although there is a possibility that the upcoming downloadable content may expand this further.
 As Assassin’s Creed: Revelations did when linking to Assassin’s Creed III.

 Origins is an entertaining and engaging title, that breathes new life into the franchise, and is a must-play for new and long-term players.